ixjb94/indicators/readme.md

 ### Indicators
-✅ = available and fastest
+✅ = Available and fastest
 ❌ = Indicator is not available
-🔄 = developing...
+🔄 = Developing...
 Compared to:
 node-talib, tulipnode, technicalindicators, pandas_ta